 The Moya route (trail head – 400 m) offers the easiest, most direct and pleasant climb.
 This is a steady trudge through lovely cinnamon, durian, nutmeg and clove plantations.
 Gamalama’s ‘holy’ point is in heavy cane grass from where a first view of the volcanic cone is gained.
 A summit attempt will depend on activity at the time.
 In good conditions the views are fantastic.
 The perfect cones of Kie Matubu (Tidore) and Jailolo and other small islands nearby are visible.

-Program – General: A full week including travel time from Jakarta – from Saturday to the following Sunday – is required for this trip.
-The climbs are not too difficult but local travel by car and ‘speed’ boat to reach all three mountains is time-consuming.
+Program – General: About 10 days including travel time from Jakarta is required for this trip.
+Some climbs are very strenuous but all can be done in one extended day.
+But local travel by car and ‘speed’ boat to reach all mountains is time-consuming.
 Camping gear is not required.
 Full ‘survival gear’ must be carried in day packs on all climbs.
 Accommodation is generally simple but adequate and meals in local rumah makan are the norm.
-If no delays en route, enthusiasts could also climb Kie Matubu on neighbouring Tidore.
+If no delays en route, enthusiasts could also climb Kie Matubu on neighbouring Tidore as well as Jailolo.

 Suitability: Don’t expect that all arrangements will work out as planned.
 Sound fitness, a positive attitude and spirit of adventure is required for this trip; not for families and children.